 For the second time in twenty-four hours, I'm sure that Peeta is going to die, but Berenice launches herself through the pack of mutts, howling fiercely, throwing herself between the leaping monkey and Peeta.

 I remember Lyme saying that Berenice loves Peeta's paintings, that she wants to protect him, even above her protection of Katniss.
 I remember seeing her on a little screen, painting herself with flowers while Peeta helped in the training center, and I realize that she has forgotten entirely about the rebellion, about fighting, about the possibility of getting out of the arena.

-Berenice may or may not be clear of morphling, but it damaged her beyond repair years ago, and I'd guess that all that's going through her mind right now is protecting the artist whose work managed to make it through to her after all of these years.
+Berenice may or may not be clear of morphling at the moment, but it damaged her beyond repair years ago, and I'd guess that all that's going through her mind right now is protecting the artist whose work managed to make it through to her after all of these years.
 She opens her arms and grabs the mutt out of the air, letting it bowl her to the ground.
 It sinks its teeth into her chest.